Suryadev007/WeatherReact-app/README.md

 ```
 npm start
 ```
-+Weather react app now running on your localhost
++ Weather react app now running on your localhost